Jehman06/discord-bot/README.md

 | !createpoll `<question>` `<answer 1>` `<answer 2>` `<...>` | Create a poll.
 All polls will be given a poll id, starting at 1, then 2 etc.  |
 | !pollgraph `<poll_id>` | Display a graph for a specific poll |

+> [!NOTE]
+> If the question or answers are composed of several words, put them in quotation marks ("")

 ### Tools commands